Prerequisite: process-synchronization, Mutex vs Semaphore

-The description above is for binary semaphore which can take only two values 0 and 1 and ensure the mutual exclusion.
+The description above is for binary semaphore which can take only two values 0 and 1 and ensure mutual exclusion.
 There is one other type of semaphore called counting semaphore which can take values greater than one.

-- Deadlock, suppose a process is trying to wake up another process which is not in sleep state.
-Therefore a deadlock may block indefinitely.
+- Deadlock, suppose a process is trying to wake up another process which is not in a sleep state.
+Therefore, a deadlock may block indefinitely.

 - The operating system has to keep track of all calls to wait and to signal the semaphore.

-Problem in this implementation of semaphore
+Problem in this implementation of semaphore :

 Whenever any process waits then it continuously checks for semaphore value (look at this line while (s==0); in P operation) and waste CPU cycle.
 To avoid this another implementation is provided below.

-Implementation of counting semaphore
+Implementation of counting semaphore :

-In this implementation whenever process waits it is added to a waiting queue of processes associated with that semaphore.
+In this implementation whenever the process waits it is added to a waiting queue of processes associated with that semaphore.
 This is done through system call block() on that process.
-When a process is completed it calls signal function and one process in the queue is resumed.
+When a process is completed it calls the signal function and one process in the queue is resumed.
 It uses wakeup() system call.